Click on an article below or use CTRL + F to find a specific word or phrase.

 14.14 Any bargaining unit employee who accrues vacation or sick leave credits may voluntarily donate either of those credits to or receive them from any other CSU employee on the same campus, if the recipient employee has exhausted all accrued leave credits, i.e., sick leave, vacation, and CTO, due to a catastrophic illness or injury.
 Catastrophic illness or injury is an illness or injury that has totally incapacitated the employee from work.
 The following provisions shall apply:

 a.
-An employee, his/her representative or the employee’s family member must request the employee’s participation and provide appropriate verification of illness or injury as determined by the campus President.
+An employee, their representative or the employee’s family member must request the employee’s participation and provide appropriate verification of illness or injury as determined by the campus President.
 The President shall then determine the employee’s eligibility to receive donations based upon the definition provided above.

 b.
 An incapacitated employee may elect to defer a request to participate during a period of Industrial Disability Leave eligibility.